Skip to main content

 While we have computers in the studios and labs for you to use (Apple iMacs), you may find it more convenient to bring your own laptop.

-Apple Mac computers tend to be common in the design industry, so if you are planning to buy a new or second-hand laptop, we recommend you consider this.
+Apple Mac computers tend to be prevalent in the design industry, so if you are planning to buy a new or second-hand laptop, we recommend you consider this.
 However, if you already own a PC laptop you do not need to replace it.

 Make sure the computer you buy can run the Adobe Creative Cloud apps, particularly InDesign, Photoshop, Illustrator, and After Effects.
-We will provide this software for you for your computer, so there is no need to buy your own copy.
+We will provide this software for you for your computer, so there is no need to buy your own software.
 Refer to the guide for details of laptop specifications.

 Tablet